darkseal-org/.github/profile/README.md

 Our projects are not endorsed by Riot Games and do not represent the views or opinions of Riot Games or any of its affiliates.
 Riot Games and all related properties are trademarks or registered trademarks of Riot Games, Inc.

-The use of custom skin tools may violate Riot Games' Terms of Service.
-Using any third-party software that modifies game content can potentially violate Riot Games' terms of service, leading to possible account sanctions or bans.
-Users should proceed with caution and at their own discretion.